ghostdogpr/caliban/vuepress/docs/docs/README.md

 ## A simple example

-First, add the following dependencies to your `build.sbt` file:
+First, add the following dependency to your `build.sbt` file:

 ```scala
 "com.github.ghostdogpr" %% "caliban" % "2.4.3"